Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
-      -h, --help            show this help message and exit --CRT_path CRT_PATH   If you want to assign the path of CRT.jar (the execute file), please assign here.
-Default is
+      -h, --help            show this help message and exit --CRT_path CRT_PATH   If you want to assign the path of CRT.jar, please assign here.
+Default is /usr/local/bin/CRT.jar
-                            /usr/local/bin/CRT.jar
       --gff_path GFF_PATH, -g GFF_PATH
-                            If genome gff file is provided, it will compare with CRISPR for removing the false positives.
+                            If genome gff file is provided, this function will compare CRISPRs with the genome annotation for removing the false positives.
 Default is None.
       --fasta_path FASTA_PATH, -f FASTA_PATH
-                            The path of genome fasta folder.
+                            Path of the genome fasta folder.
       --window_size WINDOW_SIZE, -w WINDOW_SIZE
-                            Length of window size for searching (range: 6-9).
+                            Length of the window size for searching CRISPR (range:
+                            6-9).
 Default is 8.
       --min_number_repeat MIN_NUMBER_REPEAT, -mn MIN_NUMBER_REPEAT
                             Minimum number of repeats that a CRISPR must contain.
                             Default is 3.